embedded-dev-research/OVMobileBench/CONTRIBUTING.md

-# Contributing to OVBench
+# Contributing to OVMobileBench

-Thank you for your interest in contributing to OVBench!
+Thank you for your interest in contributing to OVMobileBench!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct